anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 The purpose of this RDAP extension is to allow servers to signal support for RDAP-X in `rdapConformance` arrays of responses to `/help` (aka "service discovery").

+# Security Considerations

+As stated in (#using), this specification does not override the protocol elements of RDAP security extensions, such as [@?I-D.ietf-regext-rdap-openid], nor does it override the protocol elements of other security features of HTTP.

+This specification does contrast with solutions using query parameters in that those solutions require servers to blindly copy query paramters into redirect URLs in situations where such copying could cause harm, such as copying an API key intended for one server into the redirect URL of another server.

 # IANA Considerations